beshaya/mc_pybackup/readme.md

 Usage:

 * Modify WORLDS array in mcbackup.py to include any folders that you want to back up
+* Set MIN_BACKUP_INTERVAL in mcbackup.py if you want to limit how often backups are created
+ * Backups will be created no more often than MIN_BACKUP_INTERVAL, i.e. setting it to 6 * HOURS will limit the script to 4 backups per day
+ * MIN_BACKUP_INTERVAL has no effect if it is set shorter than how often the script is run.
 * Run mcbackup.py to create backups
  * Backups are compressed as .zip for portability
  * mcbackup won't make a new backup if the original file hasn't been modified since the last backup.
 This saves a LOT of space if the folder isn't constantly being modified.